 Adding a "star" emoji to messages in Slack signals an important message, which is flagged as such in the FireHydrant UI.
 Starred messages are also included in the Retrospective.
 You can do this by simply adding the star emoji to a message in the incident channel.

 Note: the "flame" icon signals the message has been successfully captured in FireHydrant.

 Add action items

-Most incidents require action items and follow up tasks to be completed.
+Most incidents require post-incident action items.
 You can capture these directly in Slack and assign them to the appropriate team members.
 Action items are synced to the issue tracking tool (Jira, Shortcut) which your admin set up.
 You can do this by running

 /fh add action-item.